Senior Pre-Existing Condition Travel Insurance - 2020 Review

 Therefore, the only things Travel Medical Insurance companies care about are new medical conditions or recent changes in an existing medical condition.
 If you have been medically stable in the recent past, don't worry.

 How far back does the insurance company care about your health history?
 Make sure to ask this question when shopping for Pre-existing Medical Condition Travel Insurance.

 The Insurance Carrier uses a Look Back Period to determine whether or not they can cover your Pre-existing Medical Condition.

 Look Back Period – Shorter is Better

 There are few times in life where it is better to be shorter.
 Our CEO was a Royal Air Force Pilot, and he tells us that there is more space in a cockpit for shorter people.
 He is 5'8" tall, which might explain why he is a little defensive!

-Anyway, a short Look-Back period is great.
-This means that the Travel Insurance Carrier is only going to look back for a short period of time to determine whether your medical condition is Pre-Existing or not.
+Anyway, a short Look Back period is better.
+The Travel Insurance Carrier will look back for a short time in your medical history to determine whether your medical condition is Pre-existing or not.

 The best Travel Medical Insurance plans only have a 60-day Look Back.
-We think that this is pretty good.
-Most of us can easily remember medical visits and changes of medication in the last 60 days.
+We think that is pretty good.
+Most of us can easily remember medical visits and medication changes in the last 60 days.